rosschapman/internetross/blog.md

 Can you see how this code was written a bit too simplistically?
 From what I can tell there are at least two latent problems that make this code prone to fail in a way we don't want.

 1) First, a parse error may be thrown during "other synchronous things" after the `saveChildEntity` promise is fulfilled.
-See a contrived example of that: https://codesandbox.io/embed/asyncawait-with-synchronous-error-7c7d5?fontsize=14
+See a contrived example of that: [async/await with synchronous error](https://codesandbox.io/embed/asyncawait-with-synchronous-error-7c7d5?fontsize=14)

 2) Second, it's possible that the POST request initiated by `saveChildEntity` may be succeed on the backend but the connection between browser and server may be severed before the browser recieves the `200` and the promise becomes fulfilled!
 When that happens, promise is actually rejected and the runtime goes into the catch block.